-- Key labour market indicators: - 1.
-Participation rate the share of the working-age population that is in the labour force - 2.
+- Two key labour market indicators: - Participation rate the share of the working-age population that is in the labour force Labour Force / Working Age Population x 100 - 2.
 Unemployment rate represents the share of the labour force that is unemployed and actively looking for work.
-If you are unemployed and not actively looking for work, you are not considered unemployed - Underemployed people could be working part-time (instead of full-time) or are in jobs that do not make good use of their skills
+If you are unemployed and not actively looking for work, you are not considered unemployed Not working but actively looking for work x 100 Labour force - Underemployed people could be working part-time (instead of full-time) or are in jobs that do not make good use of their skills